Aditya-rgb/Networking-and-Servers/2 - Python sub-domain script/README.md

 ## A website can have many subdomains and different services are running on them.
-This is a Python script to check the status of the subdomains which arehe status every mi up or down.
+This is a Python script to check the status of the subdomains which are up or down.
 The script automatically checks and updates it in tabular format on the screen.